Tomomi-K1/Tomomi-K1/README.md

 ## 👋 Hi, I’m  Tomomi
-🌱 I’m a software engineer student who is in the Springboard bootcamp.
+🌱 I’m a software engineer student at the Springboard bootcamp.

 <!---
 Tomomi-K1/Tomomi-K1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.